 During our most recent visit, there was an army orchestral group playing in one corner, and this gorgeous grand piano in another corner.
 No word on which French President like to tickle the ivories.

-And finally we get to the front of the house!
+And finally, we get to the front of the house!
 From the President’s office, if you come directly down the Escalier Murat, you enter into the Cour d’honneur (courtyard of honor).
+The marching band playing the French National Anthem would be in this courtyard.

 This is actually the main entrance into the Palace, where foreign dignatories enter.
 (The back entrance where we entered is for the hoi polloi 😉 )